agama-project/agama/doc/autoyast.md

 ## Supported sections

+Let's describe which sections and elements from an AutoYaST profile are (or will be) supported in Agama.
+In some cases, you might find a table with the following columns:

+- AutoYaST: name of the AutoYaST element.
+- Supported: whether it is (or will be) supported.
+The meaning of each value is:
+  - Yes: fully supported.
+  - Planned: not supported yet, but there are plans to support it.
+  - Undecided: no decision about whether it should be supported.
+  - No: there are not plans for supporting that element.
+- Agama: name of the Agama element.
+- Comment: any comment or reason about the element.

 ### `dasd` and `iscsi-client`

 Support for iSCSI and DASD devices is missing in Agama profiles.
 Let's work on that when adding the